“Parker looked, turned

 Flannery O’Connor

-enrolled in Georgia State College for Women and then moved on to the
+enrolled in Georgia State College for Women and then to the

 Stories was named the best book ever to have won a National Book Award.
-O’Connor died, tragically, of lupus when she
+O'Connor's writing has influenced a myriad of writers, artists, and even filmmakers.

 When We Met: I was eighteen when I read “Parker’s Back”,

 the haunting story of O.E.
 Parker, a man who wants nothing to do with religion.
-He meets a devout but austere woman who he
+His body is covered in ink, tattoos that he wears proudly, the ultimate anti-establishment chip on his shoulder.
+He meets a devout but austere woman, who he

-later marries, unable to fight the terrible truth that God is real.
+later marries, and slowly becomes unable to fight the terrible truth that God is real.
 The title “Parker’s Back” refers to O.E.’s back

 and desperation of the story is amazing – a web spun with pure gold.

-Why She’s Good: O’Connor was “kissed by God” – she was meant
+Why She’s Good: O’Connor is seen as a writer who was “kissed by God” – in other words, she was meant

 to write.
 Each story involves an

-unapologetic wrestling with God, the central reason she is writing in the first
+unapologetic wrestling with God, the central reason she started writing in the first

 place.
 Flannery’s stories have deep,